 The three key pillars of any profitable marketing automation strategy are

 We already discussed the value of content marketing earlier in this guide.
-If you haven’t read Chapter 1, you should do so right away.
+If you haven’t read Chapter 3 and 4, you should do so right away.

 The engagement strategies we discussed in an earlier chapter are also relevant in lead nurturing.
 As a refresher, those were email marketing (already covered in this chapter), landing pages, and web forms.

 Your landing pages, much like the content you’re producing, must be targeted.
 Make sure it aligns with the interests/pain points/demographics you’re targeting with your content.
-If you’ve created buyer personas, the alignment between different types of landing pages and their source links is easier to achieve.
+If you’ve created buyer personas, the alignment between different types of landing pages and their targets is easier to achieve.

 For best results using landing pages for lead nurturing, you want to sync landing pages to the offers presented in your emails.